Marsabit County: Political leadership

 Mohamed Mohamud Ali is the Governor and was elected in 2017 and his deputy is Solomon Gubo Riwe.
 He replaced Ukur Yattani, the first governor of Marsabit county and was the Cabinet Secretary of National Treasury & Planning.
-Gordana Hargura is the Senator and has been senator since 2013.
+Said Mohammed Chute is the Senator and has been senator since 2022.
 Nasra Ibrahim Ibren is the first elected women representative and was replaced in 2017 general elections by Safia Sheikh Adan.